 Madagascar Workshop 2013

-IOWC Conference on "Histories of Medicine in the Indian Ocean World"
+IOWC Conference, "Histories of Medicine in the Indian Ocean World"

 Sixth Annual IOWC Graduate Interdisciplinary Conference on Africa